Farm Pollution Control

 Willow buffer zones can also be used with care between percolation areas and sensitive watercourses to take up nitrates and phosphates.
 This work needs to be carefully planned to avoid clogging percolation pipes.

-Contact us for more information on creating in-channel buffer zones to improve water quality in your local area.
+Contact us for more information on creating in-channel buffer zones to improve water quality in your local area, or for Wetland Plant Supply.